-With shorter moves you have options that would never be possible during a longer haul transition.
+With shorter moves, you have options that would never be possible during a long haul transition.
 Check out these useful tips for moving a short distance:

 Unlike a cross-country move, a short-distance move gives ready access to your new house or apartment.
 That means you can visit frequently and study the space – head over after work and walk the rooms, measure the closet/cabinet space, and plan where individual items will go.

 Take the time to map out how your existing living room furniture will fit in the new living room and then plan to move that furniture and its accompanying decor at the same time.

 When you move one room at a time rather than unpacking a home's worth of stuff, you can unpack, set up, and be done with the room in one step rather than several.
 With longer moves, you need to pack everything at the same time and ship it off in bulk; shorter moves let you focus room-by-room, making the transition easier.